The Anatomy of a "Back Strain"

 Clinical Red Flags: When to Seek Medical Attention

-Lifting Mechanics & Ergonomics: We analyze how you move.
-Whether you are lifting kids, groceries, or weights at the gym, we teach you to "stack" your spine for maximum efficiency.
+• Lifting Mechanics & Ergonomics — We analyze how you move.
+Whether you're lifting kids, groceries, or weights at the gym, we teach you to load your spine efficiently so the same muscles don't keep taking the hit.

-Progressive Core Stability: We don't just do "planks."
-We teach your deep core muscles (the transversus abdominis and multifidus) to coordinate and support your back during real-life movements.
+• Progressive Core Stability — We don't just do planks.
+We retrain your deep core muscles — the transversus abdominis and multifidus — to coordinate and support your back during real-life movements, so your back stops being the weak link.

 Exercises for Back Strains & Spasms